IntelRealSense/librealsense/wrappers/unity/readme.md

 * Texture Binding - Allows the user to bind textures to the script.
 Multiple textures can be bound to a single script.
 * Fetch Frames From Device - Toggle whether the script should fetch the frames from the device, or should wait for the user to pass frame to is using its `OnFrame` method.

 The `Alignment` object is a special case of texture stream which uses the `AlignImages` script.
-This script takes `FrameSet`s from the device, performs iamge alignment between the frames of the frame set, and passes them to each of the scripts stream texture: `from` and `to` which will provide textures that are aligned to one another.
+This script takes `FrameSet`s from the device, performs image alignment between the frames of the frame set, and passes them to each of the scripts stream texture: `from` and `to` which will provide textures that are aligned to one another.

 ![image](https://user-images.githubusercontent.com/22654243/35590061-5f9a9108-060e-11e8-9018-8c9f1db991ad.png)